cake-build/website/input/docs/integrations/editors/rider/templates.md

   * Provides a basic task definition, where the name of the task can be changed
   * _Default Value:_ `Task("name");`
 * `task-action`
-  * Provides a more complex task definition, including an `.Does` body, where the name of the task can be changed
+  * Provides a more complex task definition, including a `.Does` body, where the name of the task can be changed
 * `teardown`
   * Provides a sample teardown definition